 Health fact: are higher in calories than , but higher in calcium, phosphorous, and potassium, too.

 12. Stuffed Bell Peppers

 Here’s another complete paleo meal in one “container.”
 The red bell peppers get cooked to mellow sweetness, but still hold their shape enough to keep other delicious ingredients inside.
-This recipe, with its peppers and tomatoes, is a great source of vitamins A and C, even after the vitamin loss that cooking causes.
+This recipe, with its and , is a great source of vitamins A and C, even after the vitamin loss that cooking causes.
 It’s also a good source of protein (4 ounces of lean turkey has over 20 grams).

 13. Egg Salad